Jnani-Smart/Clippy/README.md

 - ⚡ **Efficient**: Minimal CPU and memory footprint
 - 🔒 **Privacy-focused**: Your clipboard data never leaves your device
 - 🔄 **Data Management**: Import/export your clipboard history
+- 💎 **VisionOS-inspired Design**: Modern aesthetics with glass-like effects and subtle animations
+- 🖼️ **Enhanced Image Handling**: Save images with standard macOS save dialog
+- 📱 **Source App Tracking**: See which application your clipboard content came from

 ## Screenshots